Cynthia-Lee/spaceship_flight_stick_game/README.md

 You can also read more information about it here: https://docs.godotengine.org/en/3.1/

-I chose Godot to use because of its easy compatibility with reading and assigning inputs from keys or controllers.
-It is straightforward to use much more lightweight than other game engines such as Unity.
-We aren't making a graphical heavy game.
+I chose to use Godot because of its easy compatibility with reading and assigning inputs from keys or controllers.
+It is straightforward to use and much more lightweight than other game engines such as Unity.
+We are also not making a graphical heavy game.
-Godot is rising in popularity and I found out about it recently by  watching Youtube videos of game developers describing Godot's usefulness and why they switched over.
+Godot is rising in popularity and I found out about it recently from watching Youtube videos of game developers describing Godot's usefulness and why they switched over.

 Feel free to check those videos out here: https://www.youtube.com/watch?v=U3TI2lleCYU